 Marc Istook wakes up early.
 Like really early.
 As an Emmy-nominated anchor for Daybreak, the morning news show on Dallas ABC affiliate WFAA, a loud alarm clock and strong cup of coffee come with the job.
 And while waking up before some folks have gone to bed might sound like a nightmare, for Marc it’s a dream.
 One that’s the culmination of a career spanning more than 20 years.

 You name it - Marc has done it.
 News.
 Sports.
 Entertainment.
 Even weather.
 In the studio.
 Live in the field.
 From red carpets to NFL sidelines, for outlets like NFL Network, CNN, BBC, Yahoo!, TV Guide Network, ABC.com, Food Network, DirecTV and more.
 From Los Angeles to New York, Monte Carlo to Tokyo, this globetrotting broadcast journalist and TV host brings a wealth of experience and a relatable, energetic approach to all of his work.

 A native Texan, Marc's love for journalism began early.
 His first big "get" was at age 14, nabbing an interview with music legend Billy Joel for the Fort Worth Star-Telegram's teen section of the newspaper.
 In high school he stayed busy shooting and editing videos, using a rudimentary setup between his family's VHS decks.
-As a Radio/TV/Film and journalism student at Texas Christian University, he honed his chops interviewing legends like MLB Hall of Famer Nolan Ryan, interning at WFAA, the ABC affiliate in Dallas, and hosting radio shows on the school's station, KTCU.
+As a Radio/TV/Film and journalism student at Texas Christian University, he honed his chops interviewing legends like MLB Hall of Famer Nolan Ryan, interning at WFAA, and hosting radio shows on the school's station, KTCU.

 When he's not working, Marc is an avid cook, runner, photographer and fan of TCU Football.